 Next, I changed the context, asking them if the criteria they generated could also inform how they approach writing with a critical lens.
-Inspired by David Coleman’s recommendations, I didn’t stop to deliver a definition of idea development to them here, though.
+I didn’t deliver a definition of idea development to them here.
 I didn’t model it for them either.
 Instead, I shared several pieces of complex text with them and asked them to use what they learned from their conversation and what the pieces revealed to create a unique definition of their own.
 Then, I challenged them to independently fleece out specific criteria as well:

-This can demonstrate to Lou what these beginning writers know about quality idea development and inform next steps.
+Here, I hoped to demonstrate what these beginning writers already knew about quality idea development, in order to inform next steps.
 What does the first column of the sample below suggest about that?
 How would this guide what you do next as a teacher?

-I chose to ask writers to talk with one another.
-They were asked to pool their thoughts and ideas and allow the work of their peers to inform their own learning further.
+I chose to ask writers to talk with one another and pool their thoughts and ideas, allowing the work of their peers to inform their own learning further.

 Then, they began to draft a collaborative rubric, which required them to evaluate the contributions made by the group as a whole.